CONCEPT ANALYSIS

 Assessment Protocol

-Classification occurs during the first seventy-two hours after opening โ€” the same duration as the Cascade, a coincidence the Opening Authority has noted in internal communications and never acknowledged publicly.
+Classification occurs during the first seventy-two hours after opening โ€” the same duration as the , a coincidence the Opening Authority has noted in internal communications and never acknowledged publicly.
 Standardized rubrics cover population health, social structure, infrastructure condition, and cultural divergence.
 For Category 5, the rubrics cover absence markers.

 The distinction between "evacuated" and "vanished" is the hinge on which Category 5 turns.
 Evacuated bunkers show evidence of departure: supplies taken, personal effects packed, messages left.
 Category 5 bunkers show evidence of interruption.
 A boot half-laced.
 A game of cards mid-hand.
-In Bunker 9914 โ€” the Empty โ€” 2,400 people vanished from a sealed environment where the atmospheric recyclers were still running and the hydroponic bays were three days from harvest.
+In Bunker 9914 โ€” the โ€” 2,400 people vanished from a sealed environment where the atmospheric recyclers were still running and the hydroponic bays were three days from harvest.
 The tomatoes ripened on schedule.
 Nobody picked them.

 The Permanent Record